Prompt Patterns for Developers

 Practice Environment

-• You can prepare any one of the AI-based coding tools such as ChatGPT, Gemini, Grok, Claude, or Copilot.
+• You just need to prepare one of the AI-based coding tools such as ChatGPT, Gemini, Grok, Claude, or Copilot.

 Learning Materials

-• JavaScript and Python are used for explanations, so it would be helpful to have basic knowledge of these two languages.
+• Since the explanations use JavaScript and Python, it is helpful to have basic knowledge of these two languages.

-• It's very helpful to have a basic understanding of refactoring concepts.
-For this, my separate lecture "Clean Coding: Easy-to-Learn Good Code Writing Techniques Through Cooking Analogies" would also be a good reference material.
+• It will be very helpful if you have a basic understanding of refactoring concepts.
+In this regard, my separate lecture, "Clean Coding: Easy Techniques for Writing Good Code Using Cooking Analogies," will also serve as a great reference.

 Recommended for